• Psalm 12-17; Psalm 19-21

 ~ Listen to today’s Scripture with The ESV Bible ~

-Worship Video: Today’s readings in Leviticus reminded me of Josh Wilson’s song “I Refuse:”
+Worship Video: Our readings today in 2nd Samuel reminded me of MercyMe’s song “Move:”

 Comments from You: What verses or insights stand out to you in today’s readings?
 Please post up by clicking on the “Comments” link below!